A fairer way of paying for emergency services

 How it affects you

-The NSW Government will release an online calculator on 30 April 2017 to help you calculate the amount of your levy.
+Check the NSW Government online calculator to help you calculate the amount of your levy.

 How is the FESL calculated?